wubin28/quick-rust-with-ai/README.md

 ### 1. Is this book suitable for programming beginners?

-This book is ideal for two types of beginners: those with no programming experience whatsoever, and those  know other programming languages but are new to Rust.
+This book is especially suitable for two types of beginners: those who are completely new to programming, and those who have programming experience but haven't worked with Rust or embedded development before.

 ### 2. How does this book differ from other Rust learning resources?

-We take a unique approach by teaching Rust concepts through the creation of engaging games, with a focus on embedded systems in Part One.
-Additionally, we explore common errors and pitfalls in learning Rust, helping readers gain a deeper understanding of the language's features and best practices.
+This book takes a unique approach by teaching Rust concepts through creating colorful games (especially embedded games in Part 1).
+Additionally, it explores how to effectively summon AI as your personal Rust tutor to help readers gain a deeper understanding of Rust's features and best practices.

 ### 3. Is this book complete?

-The book is a work in progress, with an expected completion date around the end of July 2025.
-We regularly add and update chapters, so please check back often for the latest content.
+This book is currently being written and is expected to be completed around the end of 2025.
+We regularly add and update chapters.
+Please check back frequently for the latest content and updates.

 ### 4. How can I contribute to this book?